status-im/pm/notes/transcript11.md

 1:04:00 - 1:05:00

-Jarrad: However if we relicense under CC zero it basically waives everything in the public domain however it degrades into a very liberal license in the event that the law does not allow you to put code into the public domain.
+Jarrad: However if we relicense under CC0 it basically waives everything in the public domain however it degrades into a very liberal license in the event that the law does not allow you to put code into the public domain.
 So in this case that would allow the community to take the source code and create a new source of truth, in which the GmbH would probably maintain a fork of and contribute to.
 So that requires the participation of every contributor that who's contributed to the codebase.
 So basically I wanted to see if there's any objections to that.
 You can mull it over.
 But then we have to go rounding up people and getting them to sign some basic paperwork allowing us to do that.

 1:05:00 - 1:06:00